Anti-de Sitter neutron stars in the theory of gravity with nonminimal derivative coupling: Internal solution

 It is necessary to emphasize that mass-radius diagram in Fig. \ref{MR_xi-1} obtained for our model has an essential difference comparing with that in GR or the Cisterna et al case.
 Namely, the mass-radius relation corresponds to the so-called bare strange stars or quark stars (see the excellent book \cite{Book_HPY} and references therein).
 The main feature of bare strange stars is that their radius decreases monotonically with decreasing $M$, with $R \propto M^{1/3}$ for small enough masses of the star.
+Such the property of strange stars is explained with using the Bag Model for describing quark matter \cite{Book_HPY}. { Note that recently, in Ref. \cite{Doroshenko_etal:2022} the central compact object within the supernova remnant HESS J1731-347 has been interpreted as a neutron star with the mass and radius to be $M=0.77^{+0.20}_{-0.17}M_\odot$ and $R=10.4^{+0.86}_{-0.78}$ km, respectively, based on modelling of the X-ray spectrum and a robust distance estimate from Gaia observations.
+This analysis implies that the central object is either the lightest neutron star known, or a ‘strange star’ with a more exotic equation of state. }

-Such the property of strange stars is explained with using the Bag Model for describing quark matter \cite{Book_HPY}.
-However, as we will see below, the specific `strange' relation between mass and radius in our case is forming due to the negative cosmological constant $\Lambda_{AdS}$ given by Eq. (\ref{Leff}).
+As we will see below, the specific `strange' relation between mass and radius in our case is forming due to the negative cosmological constant $\Lambda_{AdS}$ given by Eq. (\ref{Leff}).
 To illustrate this fact, below we consider neutron stars in Einstein's theory of gravity without any scalar field but with a negative cosmological constant.